The Admin GUI

 The Server Dashboard

-The dashboard is divided into two parts.
-On the left, the total memory and CPU used by all frontends is down over the past day.
+The dashboard shows graphs of total memory and CPU used by all frontends.
 On the right, the total number of currently connected clients is shown.